 Learning Objectives

-2. Identify key features of an organism’s life history and how they respond to environment/natural selection regimes.
+- Identify key features of an organism’s life history and how those life history traits respond to the environment and to natural selection

-3. Calculate population (net) reproductive rate from life tables to determine if a population is growing or shrinking.
+- Calculate population (net) reproductive rate from life tables to determine if a population is growing or shrinking

-4. Predict whether a population is growing, shrinking, or stable with different population growth measures (r and R0).
+- Predict whether a population is growing, shrinking, or stable with different population growth measures (r and R0)

-5. Identify maximal reproductive value and explain why it changes through an organism’s lifetime.
+- Identify maximal reproductive value and explain why it changes through an organism’s lifetime

 Metapopulations are populations of the same species linked together by migration (excerpted from OpenStax CNX)